-Save the Eagles International is a platform regrouping bird lovers, ornithologists and associations from 14 countries, who think that we cannot count on mainstream ornithologists and bird societies to save bird life from the windfarm threat.
+Save the Eagles International is an organization regrouping bird lovers, ornithologists and associations from 14 countries, who think that we cannot count on mainstream ornithologists and bird societies to save bird life from the windfarm threat.
 These derive much of their income from the wind business, and that creates a powerful conflict of interest that clouds their vision and corrupts their conscience.

 Our bird life has thus become defenseless in front of wind “farms” and their power lines, which kill many millions of birds and bats a year, worldwide – see: a bombshell from Spain

 These victims are not comparable to those killed by cats and windows, for wind farms are often built in habitats that are important to the survival of protected bird species, such as eagles, cranes, swans, etc.

 There was therefore a need for a new organization.
 One that would defend the birds and bats instead of defending the interests of windfarm promoters, as do most ecologists, ornithologists and NGOs.
 Save the Eagles International, founded March 28th 2011, is an organization TRULY devoted to saving wildlife.

 X X X